 A visionary leader can transform everything.
 And Boun Mee, the village Chief, wanted change.
 Before him, people would complain of stomach pains and vomiting.
 So he’s worked with Plan International staff to change the behaviour of his community.
 As a result of his leadership, cows and pigs live in their own pen, and not underneath the house, homes have toilets and entire villages are washing their hands.
 Every week he gets on the loudspeaker and reminds people about the benefits of toilets.
 “Sickness is not acceptable,” he says.
 The best part?
 His village has been officially declared ‘open-defecation free’ by his local government.
 Congratulations, Boun Mee!

-Want to make a difference in Laos?
-Sponsor a child today.
+Want to make a difference in the world?
+Create Change For Girls.